-Hazon’s Seal Summit 2021 is a virtual conference designed to bring together active Hazon Seal sites, prospective sites, and any and all individuals passionate about environmental stewardship.
-During this summit we will engage in deep learning, resource-sharing and community building!
-This year’s theme is “Climate Change and Mental Health: Building Resilience for Ourselves and Our Planet.”
-Together we will unpack how to take care of the earth as well as our mental and physical wellbeing.
+Thank you for joining us at our 2nd Annual Hazon Seal Summit, a virtual conference that brought together active Hazon Seal of Sustainability organizations, prospective sites, and any and all individuals passionate about environmental stewardship.
+During the Summit we engaged in deep learning, resource-sharing and community building!
+The theme this year was Climate Change and Mental Health: Building Resilience for Ourselves and Our Planet and together we unpacked how to take care of the earth as well as our mental and physical wellbeing.

 Alaura Carter, Program Manager at The Climate Reality Project

 Anna Dubey, Former JYCM Leadership Board Member | Freshman at Brown University | Amitim College Fellow

 Becca Gan Levy, Farm and Sustainability Director of Milk and Honey Farm, Boulder JCC

 Becky O’Brien, Director of Food and Climate, Hazon

 Brian Kateman, President and Co-Founder of Reducetarian | Director of Meat Me Halfway